TheUnion/vgmobil.bama/README.md

         margin-bottom:0px;
     }

-This will tell your #someInhertedDiv to apply the same styles as div.someBaseDiv has.
-Then you extend this set of styles with more specific to your #someInhertedDiv:
+This will tell your #someInheritedDiv to apply the same styles as div.someBaseDiv has.
+Then you extend this set of styles with more specific to your #someInheritedDiv:

-    #someInhertedDiv
+    #someInheritedDiv
     {
         background-image:url("images/worldsource/customBackground.gif");
         background-repeat:no-repeat;